tytydraco/yessleep/out/Um_I_found_the_moth_Man_in_a_grocery_store.md

 "Now sir, GET OUT OF HERE before I bring you to court as you are messing around with the OPD"

-So I just left the police department, guess Daniel is no longer alive, moth Man has annihilated him then.
+So I just left the police department.
 With a face full of fear with all the thing that have happened in a day.
 I just went straight to the airport.
 Get on my plane and fly to California.

 I opened my computer and see the Reddit post I wrote years ago.
 I just write the things I experienced to day in it, at the same time reading the lines I wrote before.
 I relieve as I'm not living there no more by then I, is that moths on the plane wing?